xaviermignot/xaviermignot.github.io/_posts/2022-03-18-tls-terraform-azure-self-signed.md

 ## GitHub repository

-All the code from this post is available in the following [repo](https://github.com/xaviermignot/terraform-certificates).
+All the code from this series of posts is available in the following [repo](https://github.com/xaviermignot/terraform-certificates).
 The `readme` explains how to get started if you want to create the resources and generate the certificates in your own subscription.